tim-koprivnik/natours-app/README.md

 ### Prerequisites

 - [Node.js](https://nodejs.org/en/download/)
-- [Yarn](https://yarnpkg.com/getting-started/install) or [npm](https://www.npmjs.com/get-npm) (which comes with Node.js)
+- [npm](https://www.npmjs.com/get-npm) (comes with Node.js)

 ### Installation

 1. Clone the repository: `git clone https://github.com/tim-koprivnik/natours-app.git`
 2. Navigate into the cloned repository directory: `cd [name-of-the-repo]`
-3. Install the dependencies: `npm install` or `yarn`
+3. Install the dependencies: `npm install`
 4. Copy the .env.example file and rename it to .env.
 Then, fill in the environment variables.
-5. Start the local development server: `npm run dev` or `yarn dev`
+5. Start the local development server: `npm run dev`
 6. Now, open your browser and navigate to http://127.0.0.1:3000.
 You should see the app running.
 7. To see the API, go to: https://documenter.getpostman.com/view/6094471/2s9YyweeTx#intro

 ### Building the App

-To build the app for production, use the following command: `npm run build` or `yarn build`
+To build the app for production, use the following command: `npm run start`

-This command will create a dist directory with a production build of your app.

 ## Technologies Used